-Please contact Ms. Rogowski (rogowskil@pcsb.org) for information about readings and assignments if you are entering A Level English Language in the fall.
+Please contact Ms. Edwards (edwardssa@pcsb.org) or Ms. Rogowski (rogowskil@pcsb.org) for information about readings and assignments if you are entering A Level English Language in the fall.

-Entering AICE English Literature AS (11th- 12th grade Cambridge / Honors Option)
+Entering AICE English Literature AS (11th- 12th grade)

-For a full list of course readings, information about A-Levels, or any other inquiries, please contact Ms. Edwards (edwardssa@pcsb.org) or visit www.cie.org.uk (9695 syllabus for 2023 exam).
+For a full list of readings, information about A-Levels, or any other inquiries, contact Ms. Edwards (edwardssa@pcsb.org) or Dr. Rogowski (rogowskil@pcsb.org) www.cie.org.uk (9695 syllabus for 2024 exam).

-Atonement (2001) by Ian McEwan [mature content- alternate assignment available]
+Atonement (2001) by Ian McEwan [mature content-alternate assignment available]

-Cambridge has assigned this text; it will appear on your AICE exam in the spring.
+Cambridge has assigned this text- we will study it in class, and it will appear on your AICE exam in the spring.

 - A. Read the novel.
 Write in your book.
 Take notes.
 You may wish to keep track of characters and make a timeline.
 Creating a family tree will help you to follow the narrative.
 Look up any words, names, locations, cultural issues, or historical events with which you are unfamiliar (esp.
 England's involvement in World War II, London Blitz, Dunkirk, etc...).
 Do NOT spend time looking for online summaries or analyses of the book.\\ You may discuss the book with friends, but this is not a group task.
 "Shared" work will be treated as plagiarism. - \\ IF you are struggling to understand the events of Part One, the 2007 film version is a beautiful supplement.
 You may wish to watch the film first to help orient you to the world of the novel.
 HOWEVER, it cannot replace a close reading of the text, and it will NOT help you to complete the summer reading assignment OR any in-class activities\\ - B. As you read (and after you are finished) select five important passages from the novel.
 Choose passages that have had a strong impact on you as a reader.
 Select passages from the beginning, the middle, and the end of the novel.
 Each passage should comprise no more than one full page of the novel.
 These passages may represent major themes, character development, or other significant elements of the text.
 Bookmark each passage with post-its, tabs, etc. for quick reference. - C. For each of your five (5) selected passages type a short analytic paragraph (150-250 words).
-Include the following in each paragraph: - Write the page or chapter number(s) and set up the context- What is happening in the novel when the passage takes place?
+Include the following in each paragraph: - o Identify the page or chapter number(s) and set up the context- What is happening in the novel when the passage takes place?
 A brief sentence or two should accomplish this purpose. - Explain why you think this passage is significant to the novel (major plot or character development, thematic significance, striking use of language, tone shift, etc.) Do not summarize the plot.
-Analyze WHY the author included this passage in the novel or WHY it stood out to you as a reader. - Use details (quotes) from the text and cite page numbers. - o Type, label, and save your work in a Word document- you will upload electronically when we return to school in the fall. - o DO NOT USE OUTSIDE SOURCES TO HELP YOU COMPLETE THIS TASK. - D. Bring your notes and your book to class, and be prepared for QUIZZES, DISCUSSIONS, and a PROJECT by the second week of school.
+Analyze WHY the author included this passage in the novel or WHY it stood out to you as a reader. - o Use details (quotes) from the text and cite page numbers. - o Type, label, and save your work in a Word document- you will upload electronically when we return to school in the fall. - o DO NOT USE OUTSIDE SOURCES TO HELP YOU COMPLETE THIS TASK.
+Any plagiarism will result in a zero and possible removal from AICE Literature - D. Bring your notes and your book to class, and be prepared for QUIZZES, DISCUSSIONS, and a PROJECT by the second week of school.